iencatalin/clienthub-platform/README.md

 A ticket management platform for teams that need to organize and track client requests in one place.

+## 🚧 Project Status

+Revelio ClientHub is currently in **Beta** and is under active development.

+The core ticket management functionality is complete and fully usable.
+Additional communication channels such as **WhatsApp Business** and **Email integrations** are planned but are **not yet implemented**.

+These integrations require external providers, verification processes, and approval from third-party services (such as Meta for WhatsApp Business), so they are outside the scope of the current beta version.

+The current focus is on building a solid, scalable architecture before integrating external messaging providers.

 ## 🚀 Live Demo

 **[revelio-clienthub-platform.vercel.app](https://revelio-clienthub-platform.vercel.app)**